microsoft/customer-insights-azure-data-workshop/lab06.md

 Go to <https://portal.azure.com> and sign in with your organizational account.

-In the search box at the top of the portal, search for “asaworkspace” and click on the Synapse workspace (not the SQL Server) which appears under the Resources section.
+In the search box at the top of the portal, search for **asaworkspace** and click on the Synapse workspace (not the SQL Server) which appears under the Resources section.